Last updated on August 20th, 2018 at 12:50 am

 You will find 2 types of weather in Cambodia: wet and dry season.
 You need to be prepared for both seasons especially if you plan a long backpacking trip to Cambodia.
 The wet season starts in May until October.
 Then from July to September, you get the rainy months.
 And the dry season starts from October until early May.
 November to February should be the best season for backpacking Cambodia.

 How to get wifi

 You will find Wifi in hostels, hotels, bars and touristic places.
-But don’t expect strong wifi!
-Wifi signal is very weak in Cambodia.
+Wifi signal is very weak in Cambodia in the islands.
 If you need to work online, you need to be patient.
 But if you don’t depend too much on Wifi, you should be fine.

 In backpacking Cambodia, transportation will not be an issue.
 There are short distances to move around, and prices are very cheap.
 You can get local buses from $5-8 for 5-6 hours bus journey from Siem Reap to Phnom Phen.
 And starting $4-5 from Phnom Phen to Sihanoukville for 3-4 hours bus ride.

 You can also try hitchhiking, it´s not the easiest country to do it but it´s working if you take time.
 Plus you will meet amazing people in Cambodia and you will feel the authentic culture of the country.
 If you have never tried hitchhiking, here is a full guide on how to do it.

 An interesting thing about backpacking Cambodia: you will not find buses inside the cities.
 Moto taxis and tuk tuks are available to go around the city and prices are very cheap.
 You will pay $1-2 for the ride inside the city.
 Like foreigner sometimes, they will try to overcharge the price.